NicB94/PatternRecognition/README.md

 # PatternRecognition
 Spring boot application for pattern recognition

-- Usage:
+# Usage

-Run
+Run:

-java -jar PatternRecognitionApplication.jar
+- java -jar PatternRecognitionApplication.jar

 command to launch the application on 8080 port.